Main Menu

 Attention: Edward F. Malone

-If you reside outside the United States ("U.S."), any information you provide to our website will be transferred out of your country and into the U.S. If you do not want any personal information to be transferred to the U.S., please do not provide that information to us or our website.
+If you reside outside the U.S., any information you provide to our website will be transferred out of your country and into the U.S. If you do not want any personal information to be transferred to the U.S., please do not provide that information to us or our website.
 By providing personal information to us or our website, you expressly consent to the transfer of that information to the U.S.

-Additional information for California residents
+11. Additional information for California residents.

-The categories of personal information we collect.
+A. The categories of personal information we collect.

-The section above entitled “What personal data do we collect about individuals?” describes the types of personal information we collect, and the section above entitled “Why do we collect this personal data, and how do we use it?” provides information about our business and commercial purposes for collecting that personal information.
+The section of our policy above entitled “What personal data do we collect about individuals?” describes the types of personal information we collect, and the section above entitled “Why do we collect this personal data, and how do we use it?” provides information about our business and commercial purposes for collecting that personal information.

-For purposes of the CCPA, the personal information we collect falls into the categories listed below.
+For purposes of the CPRA, the personal information we collect falls into the categories listed below.
 For each category listed below, we also provide more information about the sources of that personal information, and our business and/or commercial purpose for collecting this information.

 Category of Personal Information We Collect